JET ALUMNI ASSOCIATIONS (U.S., CANADA, JAMAICA, and TRINIDAD & TOBAGO)

 - Partner in support of economic and cultural outreach efforts by prefecture and local governments in Japan;

-- Introduce Japanese art, culture, and traditions to people in the US and Canada;
+- Introduce Japanese art, culture, and traditions to people in the US, Canada, Jamaica, and Trinidad & Tobago;

 - Provide advice, networking, and career support to former participants in the JET Program;